stevleibelt/incubator/2021/general/backup_strategy/README.md

     * Problems to solve
         * Create a timer and/or service that supports the `%i` to configure multiple hosts/backups
         * Only check if a host is available if you are in the right network (wifi, ip address?)
+* Use a more mature language to write this instead of batch?
+    * maybe powershell/python/rust?
+    * what about plattform independency?

 ## Problem to solved